jajuk-team/jajuk-team.github.io/translator_guide.md

 Current Jajuk version translation should take few hours and upgrade only few minutes.

 ## Jajuk translation
 * Jajuk uses a custom internationalization (i18n) system based on a XML file that allow translators to edit directly text files even when using non-european characters.
 Langpack files are named ``jajuk_{locale}.properties`` where {locale} is a ISO language code.
+ These files are located in the ``src/main/resources/org/jajuk/i18n`` directory.
 ``jajuk.properties`` contains default resource bundle (English) and you have a property file for each language.

 * Get the property file of your choice as a source language.
 Example: take last release of ``jajuk.properties`` as English source language or any other property file in this directory.
+* The simplest way to translate Jajuk is using the Github integrated file editor.
+You just need a GitHub account, to fork the [jajuk-team/jajuk project](https://github.com/jajuk-team/jajuk), to edit existing files or to add a new file to the ``src/main/resources/org/jajuk/i18n directory`` and to perform a pull request (ask if you need help).
-Create your text file.
+* Create your text file.
 It should begin with:

 <pre>
 #Jajuk {your language} langpack.